insilica/gdc-spark-gitbook/examples/IR_Methylation.md

 # Is response to IR modified by GSTP methylation?

 ## Create a dataset
-  We need a dataset to help determine how interventional radiation response is affected by GSTP methylation.
+  We need a dataset to show a link between interventional radiation and GSTP methylation.